 Emma Vickers of Burscough Pace-Eggers sang The Pace-Egging Song in a recording made by Fred Hamer in Burscough, Lancashire, in October or November 1963.
-It was included in 1967 in his E.F.D.S. book Garners Gay, in 1971 on the accompanying album Garners Gay, in 1989 on the EFDSS cassette The Leaves of Life, and in 1998 on Topic's anthology of songs and dance tunes of seasonal events, You Lazy Lot of Bone-Shakers (The Voice of the People Series Volume 16).
+It was included in 1967 in his E.F.D.S. book Garners Gay, in 1971 on the accompanying album Garners Gay, in 1989 on the EFDSS cassette of Hamer’s field recordings, The Leaves of Life, and in 1998 on Topic’s anthology of songs and dance tunes of seasonal events, You Lazy Lot of Bone-Shakers (The Voice of the People Series Volume 16).

 The Watersons sang the Pace-Egging Song with Mike Waterson in lead on their 1965 LP Frost and Fire.
 This recording was also included on the Topic Sampler No. 6, A Collection of Ballads & Broadsides, and on the Topic CD sampler The Season Round.
 They sang it live at the Down River Folk Club, Loughton, of 20 October 1974, together with Boston Harbour and Mike Waterson singing Sweet William.
 All three tracks were included in 2004 on the Watersons’ 4 CD anthology Mighty River of Song.

 Another live version of the Pace-Egging Song from a Christmas radio programme recorded in December 1980 at Crathorne Hall, Crathorne, North Yorkshire, was published in 2005 on the Watersons’ CD A Yorkshire Christmas.